Skip to content

 Things not to Do:

-• Don’t expect that you can not make friends here.
+• Don’t expect that you will not be able to make friends here.
 People in New Zealand are friendly and efficiently treat you as a close friend.
-So be cool with them to receive excellent advice from locals to know the best roads or perfect way to explore the town and so on.
+So be cool with them and receive excellent advice from locals about the best roads or the perfect way to explore the town.

-• Don’t be in a rush to visit the two parts of New Zealand, the north and the south.
-Please choose one of them and then hit each corner of the island.
+• Don’t rush to visit the two parts of New Zealand, the north and the south.
+Please choose one and then visit each corner of the island.

-• Don’t enter a place in New Zealand, especially in national parks with dirty shoes.
-People here are particularly concerned about biodiversity security and how to preserve it so well.
-Please keep this in mind and adhere to the structures when exploring forests or natural regions?
+• Don’t enter a place in New Zealand with dirty shoes, especially in national parks.
+People here are particularly concerned about biodiversity security and how to preserve it.
+Please consider this and adhere to the structures when exploring forests or natural regions.

-Pro Tip: While visiting the Bay of Islands, there are spots you should not miss here, like Urapukapuka Island.
-This adventure will be the best boat trip ever where you can watch dolphins, and maybe whales.
+Pro Tip: While visiting the Bay of Islands, there are spots you should not miss, like Urapukapuka Island.
+This adventure will be the best boat trip ever, and you can watch dolphins and maybe whales.
 Epic!

 Eat One of the Most Delicious Burgers in the World: Fergburger